-Because it’s best for EVs to , EV owners must have access to charging infrastructure.
+Because it’s best for EVs to remain at 20-80% charge at all times, EV owners must have access to charging infrastructure.
 ACERTUS is well-positioned to help companies with their EV fleets via its 55 well-positioned storage sites located across North America.
 In these storage facilities, EVs can not only be stored and charged, but also be prepped and reconditioned to help keep operations moving.

 ACERTUS’ team members are experts when it comes to EVs, PHEVs and their respective logistics needs.
 As the only full-scale, tech-enabled automotive logistics platform designed to move, store, recondition and title and register finished vehicles, ACERTUS’ transformative combination of technology, people and experience allows it to deliver proven, complete, start-to-finish service – turning logistics into a competitive advantage for auto manufacturers, fleets, dealers and anyone moving vehicles.